18F/handbook/pages/hiring-staying-or-changing-jobs/leaving-tts.md

   - An SF-50 is a notification of a Personnel Action; it contains your series, grade, and other information useful to you or required if applying for reinstatement.
+  - [eOPF](https://eopf.opm.gov/gsa/) supports an offline "print" function that will allow you to output all your files.
+You will want to allott ~1hr for the creation of this file.

 ### 5. Update your accounts